mvysny/mvysny.github.io/_posts/2022-5-13-mvc-mvp-mvvm-no-thanks.md

 and populate itself with data, calling the backend services directly; all you then need to do is to call `new PersonGrid()` and add it to your layout.
 Problem solved!

+This architecture can grow easily with your app.
+You create a set of reusable components;
+you then compose those components in layouts that also implement a logic.
+For example, you can create a `PersonForm` which not only manages fields needed to edit a person, but also performs validation and may even implement the saving functionality.
+You can then compose multiple forms in a bigger wizard, which will still be a component, hiding all the complexity within its implementation.

+> You manage complexity by wrapping it in tiny boxes called components.
+You then
+> compose tiny boxes in bigger boxes, and those in turn in bigger boxes.
+Every box
+> will have a small and nice API depending on what the box solves.
+The UNIX
+> philosophy of "Do one thing and do it right" works wonders here.

 * Components are a much smaller unit of reuse than pages.
 * They are a natural extension to the object-oriented programming paradigm: Encapsulation
 * Do one thing and do it well